navapbc/template-infra/docs/infra/set-up-networks.md

 The networks setup process will:

-1. Configure project networks to match the project's environment mapping
+1. Configure project networks, including to be compatible with the project's environment mapping
 3. Configure all networks

 ## Prerequisites